brandongregory/dndhelp/src/5e-build-guides/utility-cantrips-ranked.md

 ## 8. Minor Illusion

 Minor Illusion is available to the Bard, Sorcerer, Warlock, and Wizard classes.
 The illusions it creates are admittedly quite limited, producing only visuals (so no sound or temperature sensations), and only last for a minute.
-Throwing up a false wall during a chase is a big gamble, because if the opponents stick around for more than 1 minute, your illusion is going to fall and leave you vulnerable again.
+Throwing up a false wall during a chase is a big gamble because if the opponents stick around for more than 1 minute, your illusion is going to fall and leave you vulnerable again.

 This cantrip is probably most useful when you haven’t been noticed yet.
 If a guard is patrolling an area, a 1-minute illusionary crate or barrel to hide behind will probably be plenty of time for an unaware guard to walk by.